knu/wp-syntax-download-extension/readme.txt

 caption to each syntax highlighted code snippet, which contains a permalink anchor and a couple of action buttons: "raw" and "download".

 The usage is easy.
-You just put an attibute filename="..." to a <pre>
+You just put an attibute filename="..." to a &lt;pre&gt;
 element and the snippet will have a caption.

-I strongly recommend that you use the "TinyMCE Valid Elements" plug-in to make the non-standard <pre> element's attributes valid and preserved in the visual editor.
+I strongly recommend that you use the "TinyMCE Valid Elements" plug-in to make the non-standard &lt;pre&gt; element's attributes valid and preserved in the visual editor.
 Add the "pre" element, and its attributes "class", "dir", "escaped", "filename", "id", "lang", "line", "style", "title", and "wrap".